hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

 <br><br>

 What you actually see.
 Seems to float about 2 feet in-front of you.
-Is easier to see looking at a dark item, but completely readable even with a light item
+Is easier to see looking at a dark item, but completely readable even with a light item.
+The clarity is even better than this image I managed to take with my cell phone looking really close to the lens from the inside.

 <img width="500px" src="https://github.com/user-attachments/assets/c81b137c-fa3d-431e-b89a-201a29a7a13c" />